balderdashy/sails-docs/upgrading/To1.0.md

 * **The experimental `usage` route option has been removed.**  It is recommended that you perform any route parameter validation in your controller code.
 * **The experimental &ldquo;associated-item&rdquo; blueprint shadow routes have been removed.** These were routes like `GET /user/1/pets/2`, whose functionality can be replicated by simply using the much-clearer route `GET /pets/2`.
 * **The experimental `.validate()` method in model classes** (e.g. `User.validate()`) is now fully supported, but its usage has changed.
 See the [`.validate()` docs](http://sailsjs.com/documentation/reference/waterline-orm/models/validate) for more info.
+* **The ordering of attributes** in the internal representation of model classes has changed (association attributes are now sorted at the bottom).
+This has the effect of causing tables created using `migrate: 'alter'` to have their columns in a different order than in previous versions of Waterline, so be aware of this if column ordering is important in your application.
+As a reminder, auto-migrations are intended to help you design your schema as you build your app.
+They are not guaranteed to be consistent regarding any details of your physical database columns besides setting the column name, type (including character set / encoding if specified) and uniqueness.

 ### Changes to database configuration